Marshawn Lynch: 2013 season

 In Week 2 of the 2013 season against the San Francisco 49ers, Lynch had 98 rushing yards and two rushing touchdowns in the 29–3 victory.
 In a 34–28 loss to the Indianapolis Colts on October 6, he had 102 rushing yards.
 On November 3 against the Tampa Bay Buccaneers, he had 125 rushing yards in the 27–24 victory.
 He followed that up with 145 rushing yards and a touchdown against the Atlanta Falcons.
 In the next game against the Minnesota Vikings, he added two more rushing touchdowns and a receiving touchdown.
 Overall, he was a significant contributor for the Seahawks in the 2013 season, rushing for 1,257 yards and 12 touchdowns, and recording three 100-yard games.
 He tied with Jamaal Charles for the league lead in rushing touchdowns.
 The Seattle Seahawks finished with a 13–3 record and earned a first-round bye in the playoffs.
 In the Divisional Round against the New Orleans Saints, he had 140 rushing yards and two rushing touchdowns in the 23–15 victory.
 In the NFC Championship against the San Francisco 49ers, he had 109 rushing yards and a touchdown in the 23–17 victory.
 He was voted to the Pro Bowl for the third straight year, but had to decline the appearance due to his participation in Super Bowl XLVIII.
-He ended up rushing for 39 yards on 15 carries during that game, including a one-yard rushing touchdown, resulting in the team's first Super Bowl victory by defeating the Denver Broncos by a score of 43–8.
+He ended up rushing for 39 yards on 15 carries during that game, including a one-yard rushing touchdown, resulting in the team's first Super Bowl victory by defeating the Denver Broncos 43–8.
 He was ranked 14th on the NFL Top 100 Players of 2014.